Feincraft/PowerProgressive/README.md

 ### Configure Template

 The template is an HTML file containing the IFrame that will host your Power App.
-First thing are the icons, make sure to supply your own favicon, this will be the desktop shortcut icon too.
+First thing is the icons, make sure to supply your own favicon as it will be the desktop shortcut icon too.
 Apple Touch icons are needed only for iPads and iPhones.
 ```html
 <link rel="apple-touch-icon" href="/icons/180x180-icon.png">